xmtp/xmtp-web/packages/react-sdk/README.md

 #### Configure the client

-To learn more about client configuration options, see [Configure the client](https://github.com/xmtp/xmtp-js#configuring-the-client) in the `xmtp-js` SDK docs.
+To learn more about client configuration options, see [Configure the client](https://github.com/xmtp/xmtp-js#configure-the-client) in the `xmtp-js` SDK docs.

 #### Create a client with private keys

 Manually handling private keys is not recommended unless a use case requires it.

-To learn more, see [Manually handling private key storage](https://github.com/xmtp/xmtp-js#manually-handling-private-key-storage) in the `xmtp-js` SDK docs.
+To learn more, see [Manually handle private key storage](https://github.com/xmtp/xmtp-js#manually-handle-private-key-storage) in the `xmtp-js` SDK docs.

 **Example**